4 Common Holiday Workplace Safety Issues

 Problem One: Fatigue and Stress

 Year’s end is often a busy time for many organizations.
 There is typically a rush to finish projects, close deals, or produce year-end results.
-Employees may work longer than usual hours to finish tasks, take on additional responsibilities, or earn extra money.
+Employees may to finish tasks, take on additional responsibilities, or earn extra money.

-This added stress contributes to fatigued employees—and overtired workers may be inattentive.
+This added stress contributes to employees—and overtired workers may be inattentive.
 This inattentiveness can increase workplace risks as workers cut corners to complete tasks without proper adherence to safety protocols.
-For example, weary drivers are three times more likely to be in a car crash than well-rested ones.
+For example, weary drivers are to be in a car crash than well-rested ones.